 Yale University offers researchers and staff competitive salaries and a generous package of benefits.
 Yale has a thriving and growing community of young scholars in ecology, evolution and global change science in the EEB Department, the Yale Institute for Biospheric Studies, the Peabody Museum, and the Yale School of Forestry and Environmental Studies.
 The town is renowned for its classic Ivy League setting, 75 miles north of New York City.

-New opportunities are ongoing, some of them in the context of the new Center for Biodiversity and Global Change.
+New opportunities are ongoing, some of them in the context of the Center for Biodiversity and Global Change and the Max Planck - Yale Center for Biodiversity Movement and Global Change.
 Focal areas of recruitment will likely include biodiversity and remote sensing, animal movement, and spatial biodiversity change assessment.